Hipster (contemporary subculture): By region

 Fred Armisen and Pacific northwest native Carrie Brownstein parody American hipsters on Portlandia.

 Tampere in Pirkanmaa, Finland is popular with hipsters.

 In 2017, the British logistics and marketing firm MoveHub published a "Hipster Index" for the United States.
 This first study drew from five data points: microbreweries, thrift stores, vegan restaurants and tattoo parlors, and they compounded this data with cities' rent inflation in the previous year.
 In the following year, MoveHub came out with a similar study, this time measuring the most Hipster cities in the world.
 The metrics were slightly different for this study: they measured vegan eateries, coffee shops, tattoo studios, vintage boutiques, and record stores.
 For the global study, they also limited their search to larger cities, with populations above 150,000 residents.
-For this reason, many American cities which ranked highly on the U.S. study in 2017 were not eligible for the 2018 study. iHeartRadio, a media and entertainment company, then took MoveHub's 2018 study, and narrowed it down to the Canadian cities.
+For this reason, many American cities which ranked highly on the U.S. study in 2017 were not eligible for the 2018 study. iHeartRadio, a media and entertainment company, then took MoveHubs 2018 study, and narrowed it down to the Canadian cities.
 All three of these tables are referenced in the following sections about regions which have large hipster cultures.
 Top of the world list is the city of Brighton in the UK, whose MP Caroline Lucas was the sole Green Party MP voted into the British Parliament in the 2010, 2015 and 2017 general elections.